 President Dr Hilda C. Heine made history as the first woman to lead an independent Pacific Island nation when she was elected President of the Marshall Islands in January 2016.
 By shattering this long-standing glass ceiling, President Heine is paving the way for more women leaders at all echelons of Pacific society including its highest offices.
 She’s also a role model for young Pacific girls and women.

-President Heine is a long-standing educator who, early in her career, worked in the trenches as a classroom teacher and counsellor, then later went on to become the Minister for Education for the Marshall Islands, a position she served in prior to being elected president.
+President Heine is a long-standing educator who, early in her career, worked in the trenches as a classroom teacher, counsellor, and Secretary of Education then later went on to become the Minister of Education for the Marshall Islands, a position she served in prior to being elected president.
 During this time, she was also the only woman in parliament.
 President Heine has had a long history of firsts.
 In 2004, she became the first person (woman or man) in the Marshall Islands to earn a doctorate degree.
 She was also the first female president of the College of Marshall Islands, and also the first ever president of the college.

 As president, she strongly appeals to and urges all countries to take action to mitigate climate change.
 In June, she addressed the European Parliament to seek its support to persuade President Donald Trump of the importance and need for urgent action on climate change.
 The Marshall Islands comprises over a thousand low-lying islands and islets that are threatened by the effects of climate change such as rising sea levels and more frequent and extreme weather events such as droughts and floods.